DataDog/go-profiler-notes/pprof.md

 - Get into more details about line numbers / addresses.
 - Talk about mappings and when a Go binary might have more than one

-## Disclaimer
+## Disclaimers

-I've just started a new job at [Datadog](https://www.datadoghq.com/) to work on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go.
-This document may not reflect the views of my employer, but they were kind enough to let me publish it : ).
+I work at [Datadog](https://www.datadoghq.com/) on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go.
+You should check it out.
+We're also [hiring](https://www.datadoghq.com/jobs-engineering/#all&all_locations) : ).

+The information on this page is believed to be correct, but no warranty is provided.
+Feedback is welcome!